BitzArt/Flux/README.md

-# Flex.Net
-# PRELEASE, Work In Progress
+# Flex.Net | PRELEASE, Work In Progress

-This nuget package introduces an intuitive way to simplify how your software communicates with external systems.
-Imagine effortlessly working with various external services without getting lost in the technical details, whether it's REST, SOAP, or something else.
-That's exactly what **Flex.Net** does for you.
+**Flex.Net** is a universal WebAPI Client.
+It introduces an intuitive way to simplify how your software communicates with external systems.
+It allows effortlessly working with external services whether they use REST, SOAP, or something else.

 **1. Easy Setup: Configure Once, Use Anywhere**